hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 ## Future Improvements

 The following improvements are planned for the next few releases:
-* support for custom targeted panels
-* apply HMF's MarkDuplicates & UMI-analysis to BAMs prior to variant calling
 * longitudinal analysis of patient samples including ctDNA samples
-* ancillary analyses for neoantigen burden
 * cloud-specific instructions and optimisations (ie for AWS, Azure and GCP)

 ## Acknowledgements